MonserrateRiera/expense_tracker_cli/README.md

 # Expense Tracker CLI

 **Expense Tracker CLI** is a command-line application developed in Java that allows you to efficiently manage your expenses.
 This project was created to enhance Java skills and provide a useful tool for expense tracking.
+This project is an inspiration of the page: https://roadmap.sh/projects/expense-tracker

 ## Features